svladykin/ReplicaMap/README.md

 ### All the buzzwords description:

-ReplicaMap is a replicated fault tolerant multi-master eventually consistent key-value embeddable in-memory database written in Java backed by the persistent Kafka storage.
+ReplicaMap is a replicated fault tolerant multi-master eventually consistent key-value embeddable in-memory database written in Java backed by the persistent Apache Kafka storage.

 ### Simpler description:

-Think of it as a Java `ConcurrentMap<K,V>` that replicates all the updates over Kafka.
+Think of it as a Java `ConcurrentMap<K,V>` that replicates all the updates over Apache Kafka.

 ## Main features: